Mendoza School of Business

 • Publications

 Jefferson McClain received a B.S. in Business Management with a minor in Statistics from Brigham Young University in Provo, Utah.
-During his undergraduate program, he worked as a research assistant in the fields of physiology and developmental biology, religious studies, and business management.
+During his undergraduate program, he worked as a research assistant in physiology and developmental biology, religious studies, and business management.
 Upon graduating, Jefferson worked as a statistician at a management consulting firm, DecisionWise, in Springville, Utah.
-During his time at BYU and DecisionWise, Jefferson coached club and high school swim.
-His professional and educational experiences have shown him the importance of understanding how personal actions and interactions with others lead to consequential outcomes.
-He is currently involved in research projects in several areas, including bias perceptions, meaning in work, organizational justice, and leadership.
+During his time at BYU and DecisionWise, Jefferson coached swim teams at the club and high school level.
+Jefferson’s research has been published in the Journal of Applied Psychology.
+He is currently engaged in research across several fields, including humility, the meaningfulness of work and life, organizational justice, and leadership.

 "Third-Party Perceptions of Mistreatment: A Meta-Analysis and Integrative Model of Reactions to Perpetrators and Victims", (With Edwyna Hill, Jason Colquitt, Rachel Burgess, Manuela Priesemuth), Journal of Applied Psychology - Accepted (awaiting publication)